1edv/evolution/manuscript_code/model/gpu_only_model/README.md

-This directory contains the files needed to train and evaluate the convolutional(GPU) model.
+This directory contains the code used for train and evaluate the convolutional(GPU) model.
+It also contains the code for reproducing the prediction performance scatterplots using the saved convolutional(GPU) model.
+The notebooks describe the corresponding code in detail.

 <ul>